-The identifier can be any string you like, as long as it doesn't collide with the identifiers of other plugins or other instances of pdb_mysql.
-If you specify multiple pdb_mysql.so entries in passdb backend, you also need to use different identifiers!
+The identifier can be any string you like, as long as it doesn't collide with the identifiers of other plugins or other instances of pdb\mysql.
+If you specify multiple pdb\mysql.so entries in passdb backend, you also need to use different identifiers!

-Additional options can be given thru the smb.conf file in the [global] section.
+Additional options can be given through the smb.conf file in the [global] section.

-Since the password for the mysql user is stored in the smb.conf file, you should make the the smb.conf file readable only to the user that runs samba.
-This is considered a security bug and will be fixed soon.
+Since the password for the MySQL user is stored in the smb.conf file, you should make the the smb.conf file readable only to the user that runs Samba This is considered a security bug and will be fixed soon.